mc2-center/cckp-toolkit-workflow/README.md

 ## Description

-This Nextflow workflow `first-pass.nf` performs a high level quality check on tools.
+This Nextflow workflow `main.nf` performs a high-level quality check on tools.
 The workflow consists of the following processes:

-1. **CloneRepository**: This process clones a Git repository from the provided URL into a temporary directory and then copies the repository to a designated location.
+1. **CloneRepository**: Clones a Git repository from the provided URL into a temporary directory and copies the repository to a designated location.

-2. **CheckReadme**: This process checks the cloned repository for the presence of a README file.
+2. **CheckReadme**: Checks the cloned repository for the presence of a README file.
 It looks for various common README file names and reports whether one was found.

-3. **CheckDependencies**: This process scans the repository for dependency files associated with different programming languages.
+3. **CheckDependencies**: Scans the repository for dependency files associated with different programming languages.
 It reports the presence of files for Python, JavaScript/Node.js, Java, and R.

-4. **CheckTests**: This process looks for test directories or files within the repository.
+4. **CheckTests**: Looks for test directories or files within the repository.

-5. **CheckAlmanack**: This process implements the [Software Gardening Almanack](https://github.com/software-gardening/almanack) to gather various metrics about the repository.
+5. **CheckAlmanack**: Implements the [Software Gardening Almanack](https://github.com/software-gardening/almanack) to gather various metrics about the repository.

+6. **SaveToSynapse** (Optional): Uploads workflow results of the toolkit to a specified Synapse folder if the upload option is enabled.

 ## Setup